br0ast/ACDH-2020/doc/report/documentation.md

-# Choosing the Digital Humanities programme that’s right for you: an enhanced DH course registry with new data and visualizations
+# Choosing the right Digital Humanities programme: an enhanced DH course registry with new data and visualizations
 ## A project for the ACDH-CH Hackathon 2020

 ### Introduction

 Whether at BA, MA or PhD level, choosing the right Digital Humanities programme is not an easy task.
-The Digital Humanities course registry features an ongoing list of institutions offering such programmes, besides single courses and other types of training events such as summer schools.
-The registry contains up-to-date information about the disciplines and techniques taught within each DH course, but it does not take advantage of ever growing external dataset such as Crossref, which contains insightful metadata about global scholarly research, including DH.
+The Digital Humanities course registry features an ongoing list of institutions offering such programmes, in addition to single courses and other types of training events such as summer schools.
+The registry collects up-to-date information about the disciplines and techniques taught within each DH course, but it does not take advantage of ever growing external datasets such as Crossref, which contains insightful metadata about global scholarly research, including DH.

 This project sets out to enhance the DH course registry with new data and visualizations.
 In particular, it integrates data from Crossref to make it possible for the registry to answers the following questions through additional visualizations:

 **RQ1** How many Digital Humanities articles are affiliated to the institutions of the registry?

-**RQ2** Were there any collaborations, i.e. co-authored DH articles, between the institutions?
+**RQ2** Are there any collaborations, i.e. co-authored DH articles, between the institutions?

-**RQ3** Which are the most adopted techniques in published research?
+**RQ3** Which are the techniques most often adopted in published research?

-Our aim is to provide additional support for students resorting to the DH course registry to choose the Digital Humanities programme that's right for them.
-Getting a taste of the type of DH research carried out by the institutions will help users choose the course that better aligns with their objectives and expectations.
+Our aim is to provide additional support for students resorting to the DH course registry to choose the Digital Humanities programme that is right for them.
+Getting a taste of the type of DH research carried out by the institutions will help users choose the course which best aligns with their objectives and expectations.
 Someone searching for a PhD programme, for example, could use the extra data to identify the methods or techniques that produce the most published research.

 ### Research methodology

-Publications are only included in the analysis if they belong to journals which are either exclusively or significantly DH-oriented.
+The analysis only includes articles published in journals which are either exclusively or significantly DH-oriented.
 We based our selection of the journals on the classification proposed in Spinaci, Colavizza and Peroni (2019).
 We were able to collect data about 23 of the 36 journals of the classification (the remaining journals are, unfortunately, not yet part of Crossref).
 The journals included are:

-**Journals that exclusively publish DH articles (14 in total, out of 19)**
+**Journals that publish DH articles exclusively (14 in total, out of 19)**
 - *Frontiers in Digital Humanities*
 - *Literary and Linguistics Computing* / *Digital Scholarship in the Humanities (DSH)*
 - *Digital Studies / Le champ numérique*